PatrickRoethe/Project-exam-resit-pet-adoption-site/README.md

 - Enhance contrast on herobanner by following design system -> fill black, with high opacity or secondary color?
 (FOR h1 & h2)
 - Make inputfloating, not come behind borders on active state -> and increase size for better redability.
 - Improve searchbar, and auto suggestions
+- Make mobiledrawer text also change color on hover, to secondary not just underline

-- and a lot more!
+..and a lot more!